Don’t Drive on Damaged Tires

 A gash, split or tear in your tire is not repairable.
 When these things occur, your tire will have to be replaced.
 If your tire has bulged due to some defect and split, it will need to be replaced.
 While it can be costly, it is far safer and cheaper in the long run.
 Driving on bad tires is unsafe and against the law.

 If you have a tire that is losing air pressure or has suddenly gone flat, do not drive on it.
 A malfunctioning tire may not be your only problem.
 If the tire blows you could potentially find yourself in a very bad accident.
 Also it can cause damage to your brakes, suspension or other working components of your vehicle.
 Driving on a flat can also damage the wheel itself, resulting in even more expensive repairs.
 When you see that you have a damaged tire, replace it with a spare or call a tow truck so you can have the damaged tire evaluated and repaired or replaced.
 Tires can be replaced, you can’t!

-If you are involved in a car accident in Charlotte, you have legal rights.
-Reach out to our team of experienced car accident attorneys today to discover more about your options and next steps.
+If you are involved in a car accident, you have legal rights.
+Reach out to our team of experienced car accident attorneys in Charlotte and throughout North Carolina today to discover more about your options and next steps.
 We will review the details of your accident at no cost to you and help you make the best decisions for your unique situation.
 Call today to schedule your free case evaluation.